pjones2012/AutoTrader/README.md

   TBD

 # TODO-
-1) fix typescript
-2) implement Delete Account to DELETE
-3) clarify architectural pattern
-4) reusable component
+1) reusable component
-5) complete a lighthouse and fix accessibility issues
+2) complete a lighthouse and fix accessibility issues
-6) improve watchlist storage in db

 # Application structure
 TBD

 # API Payload
 TBD

 # Challenges
 1) First time using type script
 2) vetting APIs - What APIs have what information available?
 How accessible is it? rate limitations? costs involved?
 How clear is the documentation on using the API?
   - Getting familiar with Crypto Currency terms and what they mean.
-  - Coinbase documentation harder to access/find/understand. (timestamp? myString := DateTimeToStr(UnixToDateTime(Epoch));)
+  - Coinbase documentation harder to access/find/understand. (timestamp?;)
   - Polygon seemed easy to understand.
 However nice 'snapshots' which were available at a cost, and also had strong rate limitations
   - Binance not available in Texas.
 3) Developing scope and Prioritizing tasks!
 (3 interations = three clicks --> or 3 tabs.
 Did I take on too much?)
-4) First React update error due to component unmount issue.
+4) First React update error due to component unmount issue resolved